-In 1997, the Archaeological Reserach Laboratory (APRL) was spun off of CRL to concentrate on new conservation methods using silicone oils and other polymer resins.
-This has resulted in four U.S. Patents being awarded.
-Because of the pioneering research of CRL and APRL, archaeological conservators from around the world have expressed an interest in participating in short-term, specific conservation training opportunities.
+Because of the pioneering research of CRL, archaeological conservators from around the world have expressed an interest in participating in short-term, specific conservation training opportunities.
 The Conservation Training Certificate is designed to meet the needs of these individuals and students who do not, for any number of reasons have the time or resources to come to Texas A&M University for a degree in Anthropology or Nautical Archaeology, but are able to come here for 12 hours of courses in archaeological conservation training.
 This pertains especially to individuals currently employed by various state, U.S. Government and foreign countries.
-People in these situations can often get the funding to come here for two semesters during one year or a single semester for two years and earn their Conservation Training Certificate.
+People in these situations can often get the funding to come here for two semesters during one year or a single semester for two years and earn their Archaeological Conservation Training Certificate.
 This will enable them to be granted an official certificate in conservation training from the University.
 In addition, many degree-seeking Texas A&M University students will take the required 12 hours so that they will be awarded the Conservation Training Certificate in addition to their degree.
 These courses do not need to appear on a student's degree plan.
-It is expected that the majority of the graduate students in the Nautical Archaeology Program will take advantage of this option as part of their academic program.
+It is expected that many of the graduate students in the Nautical Archaeology Program will take advantage of this option as part of their academic program.

 A variation of the Conservation Certification training will be offered to conservators holding degrees or have a number of years experienced that wish to learn new, specialized technologies.
 It differs only in that the introduction conservation course (ANTH 605) is not required and four hours of independent research (ANTH 685) will count towards the 12 hours required.
 This certificate is designed to teach innovative and adaptive technologies for the preservation of waterlogged, organic artifacts.
 An in-depth knowledge of mainstream conservation methodologies and practical laboratory experience are prerequisites.

-ANTH 606 – 4 credit hours, Conservation of Archaeological Resources II – Practical, hands-on experience on the dentification and conservation of metal and organic artifacts.
-Prerequisite: ANTH 605
+ANTH 606 – 4 Credit hours, Conservation of Archaeological Resources II – Practical, hands-on experience on the identification and conservation of metal and organic materials

-ANTH 617 – 3 credit hours, Conservation of Organic Materials - The goals of this course are to gain hands-on experience in the preservation of organic material culture using traditional and newly-discovered preservation methods.
-Students will conduct experimentation, developmental research, seminar classes, and applied artifact conservation.
+ANTH 617 – 3 Credit hours, Conservation of Organic Materials –Practical, hands-on experience in the preservation of organic material culture using traditional and newly-discovered preservation methods.

-ANTH 685 – 1-3 credit hours, Research – Areas of research may include directed studies or internships at the Conservation Research Laboratory.
+ANTH 685 – 1-4 Credit hours, Directed Research – Areas of research may include directed studies or internships at the Conservation Research Laboratory